Aaltuj/octoprint-docker-setup/README.md

 you should now have a working Octoprint with webcam support.
 Don't forget to update the usb devices and webcam locations if necessary

+> TESTED ON A RASPBERRY PI 2 B with Ubuntu server